msridhar/NullAway-wiki/Suppressing-Warnings.md

 You can write `@SuppressWarnings("NullAway")` on any method, field, or class to suppress all NullAway warnings on that entity.
 This suppression is often too coarse, suppressing warnings on much more than the problematic code; we encourage use of downcasting (described below) for most cases to narrow the suppression.

+### Suppressing only initialization warnings

+You can write `@SuppressWarnings("NullAway.Init")` on a field declaration to only suppress warnings related to possibly-missing initialization of that field.

 ### Downcasting

 One can easily write a "downcast" method that takes an argument of `@Nullable` type and returns the same value as `@NonNull`: